Share Your Trails Challenge Photos & Win Prizes!

 "I started hiking to improve my mood, be more active, get fit.
 I really loved the trail notes and suggested routes in the Trails Challenge guide because it helped me feel comfortable going on trails and in parks I'd never been to."
 Donna, Santa Rosa

 Becoming a regular trail user is not only good for you, its good for your parks.
 When you hike, you experience the role parks play in healthy communities and you are more likely to support and protect your public lands.

-The Trails Challenge encourages you to get to know Sonoma County's mountains, beaches, forests, rivers, meadows and lakes.
+The Trails Challenge encourages you to explore Sonoma County's mountains, beaches, forests, rivers, meadows and lakes.
 Odds are you'll discover a new favorite destination.

 Finish the Trails Challenge

-- When you have completed 5 or more hikes, turn in the online trails log (coming soon) with basic information about your hikes.
+- When you have completed 5 or more hikes, turn in the online trails log with basic information about your hikes.